 Green coffee bean extract has been shown to improve general well being, regulate blood sugar levels, and lower blood pressure.
 Green coffee bean extract is made from unroasted beans, preserving many natural therapeutic compounds such as chlorogenic acid.

-Studies also have shown that green coffee bean extract is an effective weight loss agent; helping the body shed extra fat and increasing lean muscle mass.
-It also regulates the release of sugar into the bloodstream, which helps maintain healthy energy levels and prevents blood sugar spikes.
-Green coffee bean extract may even cut lipid levels in the blood, lowering high cholesterol and protecting the heart.
+Studies have also shown that green coffee bean extract is an effective weight loss agent; helping the body shed extra fat and increasing lean muscle mass.

 Best Green Coffee Bean Extract

 Green Coffee Plus from VitaBalance is one of the leading manufacturers of green coffee extracts formulated to support weight loss, energy, and antioxidant levels for your lifestyle.
 In this formula, the green coffee bean extract is highly potent containing 50% green coffee antioxidant.